 - One reason is that physiologically when confronted with an intense moment of conflict, the male (and research has found it is almost always the guy in this situation) becomes flooded with adrenalin–their heart starts beating rapidly and they get into a fight or flight mode.
 Guess which one they choose?
 They choose flight.
 They don’t want to attack the one they love.
 Over time, this becomes a conditioned response.
 Any time conflict comes up, they get in that flooded state, and they want to clam up and bolt.
 If this resonates with you–this can be deadly to your marriage/relationship.
 Learn some self-soothing methods to help you through it–or have your partner help you de-escalate your response.

 - Another reason partners withdraw from their spouse is that over time, if they had tried to connect in the past and their partner turned them away repeatedly, they stop reaching out.
-This is another deal-breaker and inevitably leads to major issues in relationships.
+Repeated rejection is another deal-breaker and inevitably leads to major issues and breakdowns in relationships.

 - A third reason why people withdraw in relationships is that there is pain or a lack of pleasure associated with connecting.
 The pain can take many forms: Maybe the couple does not have shared dreams, values, goals, rituals, etc. and there’s no common thread of connection.
 There’s a loss in that.
 Or, it could be an outside person or thing that has breached the couple boundary–like an affair, an enmeshment with a child, or an addiction.
 In this instance, there is more perceived pleasure outside the relationship than inside.
 Or, they have reached a point in their level of comfort for experiencing love and they need to back off for a little bit because they are fearful.
 It’s too much and their self-regulator clicks in and says: “Back off!
 This is uncomfortable!”

 Humans are wired to seek pleasure and avoid pain.